SymbioticLab/Oort/README.md

 # Kuiper

-This repository contains scripts and instructions for reproducing the experiments in our OSDI '21 paper "Efficient Federated Learning via Guided Participant Selection"
+This repository contains scripts and instructions for reproducing the experiments in our OSDI '21 paper "Efficient Federated Learning via Guided Participant Selection".

 # Overview